Adam262/gh-dotfiles/README.md

 * install the Homebrew package manager
 * install the Xcode CLI
-* create symlinks in your `$HOME` directory for several config files.
-Make sure you do not already have these files in your `$HOME` directory - the script will raise an error when trying to write link.
+* create symlinks in your `$HOME` directory for the below config files.
+The script will overwrite any existing files or symlinks  in your `$HOME` directory.

   ** `.editorconfig`
   ** `.gitconfig`